High Expectations and Rigorous Instruction

 Guiding Questions:

-Do our teachers try to develop personal relationships with us?
+Do our teachers try to develop relationships with us?
 How comfortable are we asking for their help with academic and personal challenges?

 Exploring